Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Introduction

-where the target has the usual de-Rham differential (see Section 3.2 for details).
-Our extension of the construction from [\ref{enfe}],[\ref{pfpota}] is made possible by a result from [\ref{CR}] (Theorem \ref{fedosov}) showing the existence of a "good" choice of Fedosov connection on the bundle $\dga{\cale}$ of fibrewise formal differential operators on $\cale$. $f_{\cale,\psi_{2n}}$ induces a map of complexes The subscript 'c' above indicates "compact supports".
-As a map of complexes of sheaves, $f_{\cale,\psi_{2n}}$ depends upon the choice of a Fedosov connection on $\dga{\cale}$.
-Nevertheless, as a map in the bounded derived category $\dcat{X}$ of sheaves of $\compl$-vector spaces on $X$, $f_{\cale,\psi_{2n}}$ is independent of the choice of Fedosov connection on the bundle of fibrewise formal differential operators on $\cale$ (see Proposition \ref{welldefined}).
-Let $\tau_{2n}$ denote the normalized Hochschild cocycle from [\ref{fefesh}].
-Let $[..]$ denote "class in cohomology".
-Since $\text{HH}^{2n}(\diff_n)$ is $1$-dimensional, the ratio $\frac{[\psi_{2n}]}{[\tau_{2n}]}$ makes sense.\\
+where the target has the usual de~Rham dif\/ferential (see Section~3.2 for details).
+Our extension of the construction from \cite{enfe,pfpota} is made possible by a result from \cite{CR} (Theorem \ref{fedosov}) showing the existence of a ``good'' choice of Fedosov connection on the bundle $\dga{\cale}$ of f\/ibrewise formal dif\/ferential operators on $\cale$. $f_{\cale,\psi_{2n}}$ induces a map of complexes

+The subscript `$c$' above indicates ``compact supports''.
+As a map of complexes of sheaves, $f_{\cale,\psi_{2n}}$~depends upon the choice of a Fedosov connection on $\dga{\cale}$.
+Nevertheless, as a map in the bounded derived category $\dcat{X}$ of sheaves of $\compl$-vector spaces on~$X$, $f_{\cale,\psi_{2n}}$ is independent of the choice of Fedosov connection on the bundle of f\/ibrewise formal dif\/ferential operators on~$\cale$ (see Proposition~\ref{welldefined}).
+Let $\tau_{2n}$ denote the normalized Hochschild cocycle from \cite{fefesh}.
+Let $[\cdots]$ denote ``class in cohomology''.
+Since $\text{HH}^{2n}(\diff_n)$ is $1$-dimensional, the ratio $\frac{[\psi_{2n}]}{[\tau_{2n}]}$ makes sense.

-\textbf{1.3} One of the main results in this paper (proven in Section 3) is the following.
+\textbf{1.3.} One of the main results in this paper (proven in Section~\ref{section3}) is the following.